Williamsburg: The Story of a Patriot: Restoration

 By the 1990s the film was showing its age, with severe fading problems in the original negatives and differing shrinkage rates in the separation masters that had been made as a backup.
 As a result, even new prints looked no better than a 16mm orientation film would have looked.

 In 2001, an extensive digital restoration effort was begun, the result of which debuted (in relatively conventional 70mm DTS prints) in 2004.
 This is generally regarded as coming as close as present-day technology permits to replicate the clarity of the film as originally shown in the late 1950s.
 It is estimated that despite the 35 minute running-time of this film, the restoration required enough digital storage to hold several feature-length films.

-DVD

-As of 2007, Williamsburg: The Story of a Patriot has been released on DVD, available from the Colonial Williamsburg Foundation.